Memerlin/Virtual-Intelligence-Knowledge-Text-based-Opensource-Roleplay/README.md

 7. Load it with loading_and_chatting.py
 8. Have fun.
 Right now its just a simple transformers model.
 Hopefully I'll figure out how to make it better.

+# AI is unethical and you should be ashamed of yourself for stealing from real artists for profit.
+All the training data used so far is either my own writing or AI-generated.
+I'm not using any data without consent and I don't plan to.
+What profit?
+I'm doing this for fun and I'm not planning on turning this into a way to get money.
+Money, if anything, is a deterrent for me.